 Once the piston going to reach TDC, the spark plug ignites the mixture to produce energy.
 Without a spark plug, the SI engine does not work.

-Fuel Injector is the primary part of the Compression Ignition Engine.
-When air comes from the inlet valve into combustion, then it gets compressed with the help of a piston.
+The fuel Injector is the primary part of the Compression Ignition Engine.
+When air comes from the inlet valve into combustion, it gets compressed with the help of a piston.